unnati026/DeepDream/README.md

 ## Streamlit App

 - The Streamlit app allows for interactive Deep Dream image generation.
 Upload an image, select layers, and adjust parameters using the sidebar sliders.
+- The deployed app can be accessed by clicking over [here](https://huggingface.co/spaces/unnati026/DeepDream)